AppreciationEngine/ae-connect-wordpress/README.txt

 AE JS sign on links and popups configurable via shortcodes and widgets

+Dont have an AE Account?
+Signup for free <a href="https://get.theappreciationengine.com/">here</a>!

 == Installation ==

 Links to our help docs will be available soon